Visiting Las Vegas on a budget? Check out these free things to do!

 Touristy, yes, but you can’t visit Vegas without taking a photo next to the iconic welcome sign!

-Local Tip: They sometimes change the color of the sign for specific holidays.
+Local Tip: They sometimes change the sign’s color for specific holidays.

 See More: 101 Things to Do in Las Vegas – The Ultimate Bucket List